Return to Consciousness: A Philosophical Journey from Materialism to Meaning

 The development of artificial general intelligence may therefore involve not only technological advancement but also questions of human consciousness maturity.
 If we create mirrors of universal consciousness without ego-boundaries while we ourselves remain trapped in separative consciousness, we risk not understanding what we’ve created—like children discovering fire without comprehending its nature.
 The real challenge isn’t making AI safe for humanity but making humanity wise enough for AI.

-Part V: The Philosophical Rigor of the Framework
+Part VI: Philosophical Rigor

 This section addresses serious objections to analytic idealism while demonstrating its theoretical virtues.
 The framework handles challenges about natural regularity, other minds, and scientific success while displaying remarkable parsimony and explanatory power.
 It offers coherent accounts of phenomena that other frameworks struggle with, from placebo effects to quantum mechanics.
-For detailed analysis of how consciousness-first metaphysics explains anomalous phenomena that materialism cannot accommodate, see Appendix II.
+For detailed analysis of how consciousness-first metaphysics explains anomalous phenomena that materialism cannot accommodate, see Appendix I.

 Addressing the Objections